Femme fatale

 The term originates from the French phrase femme fatale, which means 'deadly woman' or 'lethal woman'.
 A femme fatale tries to achieve her hidden purpose by using feminine wiles such as beauty, charm, or sexual allure.
 In many cases, her attitude towards sexuality is lackadaisical, intriguing, or frivolous.
 In some cases, she uses lies or coercion rather than charm.
 She may also make use of some subduing weapon such as sleeping gas, a modern analog of magical powers in older tales.
 She may also be (or imply that she is) a victim, caught in a situation from which she cannot escape.
-A younger or underage version of a femme fatale is called a fille fatale, from the French phrase for 'deadly girl'.